Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Stability of optimal transport maps

 Then, if $\phi^k$ (resp. $T^k$) is the Brenier potential (resp.
 Brenier map) from $\rho$ to $\mu^k$, we have

-where the $\lesssim$ notation hides multiplicative constants depending on $d,\rho,\X,\Y, c_\mu, C_\mu$. \end{corollary} This corollary will be a consequence of the following lemma from \cite{bertr2010macroscopic}, which we will use as a replacement of the Kantorovich-Rubinstein inequality.
+where the $\lesssim$ notation hides multiplicative constants depending on $d,\rho,\X,\Y, c_\mu$ and $C_\mu$. \end{corollary} This corollary will be a consequence of the following lemma from \cite{bertr2010macroscopic}, which we will use as a replacement of the Kantorovich-Rubinstein inequality.

-\begin{lemma}[Lemma 3.5 in \cite{bertr2010macroscopic}] Assume that $\mu^0$ and $\mu^1$ are absolutely continuous measures on the compact $\Y$, whose densities are bounded by a same constant $C_\mu$.
-Then, for all function $f \in H^1(\Y)$, we have the following inequality:
+\begin{lemma}[Lemma 3.5 in \cite{bertr2010macroscopic}] Assume that $\mu^0$ and $\mu^1$ are absolutely continuous measures on the compact $\Y$, whose densities are bounded by a common constant $C_\mu$.
+Then, for any function $f \in H^1(\Y)$, we have the following inequality: